xiix0/scam/README.md

-You will be called upon to help a friend in trouble.
+Your object is to save the world, while still leading a pleasant life.